FlowFuse/website/src/blog/2023/07/images-in-node-red-dashboards.md

 - displaying physical tools which should be used to resolve a problem.

+## Easily Add Images to Node-RED Dashboards with FlowFuse’s Static Asset Service

+The FlowFuse static assets service offers a user-friendly and efficient way to manage your static assets within Node-RED.
+This service simplifies asset management by allowing users to handle everything within the same instance through a convenient interface.
+For detailed instructions on using the static assets service, refer to the [FlowFuse Assets Service Documentation](/docs/user/static-asset-service/).

+Using the FlowFuse Static Assets service is highly beneficial when you want to display images in Node-RED dashboards, as it saves time compared to alternative solutions.
+However, it’s important to note that moving Node-RED instances through a DevOps pipeline currently does not support handling static assets.
+This feature is expected in future updates.
+If you want to manage images effectively within your Node-RED dashboards, consider the alternative solutions discussed in this blog, ensuring that the movement of instances does not affect the usage of these assets.

 ## Why not just store them in Node-RED's host operating system?

 Storing images locally can work well when you can access and edit the images on an operating system, but that approach doesn't scale if you are moving instances through a DevOps pipeline.
 It can also not work well when deploying to environments where you don't have easy access to the host operating system.